shiraJacob/Cooking_Buddy/README.md

 # Cooking Buddy 🍳
-AI-based cooking assistant using GPT-4o-mini, Whisper, and DALL·E-2.
-Processes user-provided ingredients and dietary restrictions (via text or speech) to generate personalized and creative recipes.
-Filters suggestions based on user constraints, with optional AI-generated dish image and PDF export.
-Uses multiple LLM pipelines, speech-to-text and generative models.

-## 🎯 Project Goal

 I built this project to solve one of the most common daily struggles I face — figuring out what to cook with whatever ingredients I have in my kitchen.
 Cooking Buddy is a friendly AI assistant that helps you decide what to make based on your available ingredients and dietary needs.
 You can either type or speak your input naturally (just like talking to a friend!), and the bot will suggest fun, creative meals tailored to what you have — no fancy stuff, just what's in your pantry and fridge.
 You can even get a dish image and save everything as a PDF for later.